cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/docs/TUTORIAL.md

 1. Click `Install`.
 You will be taken to the `Workload` page for your new WordPress.

 1. Wait for the Workload Pods to come up.
-To see these navigating to the `Pods` page of the Workload that's automatically been navigated to.
+To see these navigating to the `Pods` via the button in the side-subnav of the Workload that's automatically been navigated to.
-   - Just like watching these pods come up in the CLI they should be marked as ready and have a positive status.
+   - The `Ready` column shows all containers have started e.g. 1/1, 2/2, etc
+   - The `Status` column shows all pods as `Running`
-   - This page will automatically update
+   > Note - This page will automatically update
+   > Note - This will take about 60 seconds

 1. Navigate to WordPress in a new browser tab
    ```